Sears: Bankruptcy and current operations

 On January 19, 2022, Sears shut the remaining 15 Sears Auto Centers in the United States.
-The Sears Auto Center website now displays a message reading: "Auto Centers have closed for business.
-We appreciate your patronage over the years.
-If you have any questions concerning warranty claims, please visit us at Sears Help."

-Although the organization is a shadow of its former self, it still operates a few locations.
 In May 2022, it was announced that roughly 100 more Sears Hometown stores, including the last four in Michigan, would close permanently.
 On December 13, 2022, Sears Hometown filed for Chapter 11 bankruptcy.
 It was later revealed that all remaining Sears Hometown stores would be liquidated and permanently closed.

+On December 12, 2022, Sears Authorized Hometown Stores, LLC, and affiliated debtor Sears Hometown, Inc., filed for Chapter 11 bankruptcy protection, and on December 26 announced the liquidation of the 115 largely owner-operated Hometown stores.

+Demolition of the company's former headquarters in Hoffman Estates began in August 2024 in order to build datacenters.